astrovm/hosty/README.md

 ## How to run hosty
 $ hosty

+## Whitelist
+You can include exceptions editing the file /etc/hosts.whitelist (with root permissions), one per line.
+Valid examples:

+example.com (All lines containing this text will be removed.)

+www.example.com

+0.0.0.0 example.com

+127.0.0.1 www.example.com

+example (If you just put a word also works but careful because any page might have that word.)

 ## How to restore your original hosts file
 $ sudo cp /etc/hosts.original /etc/hosts